9 Types of Shower Heads & What You Need to Know About Them

 Whether you’re there to contemplate life, belt out some tunes or get ready for a big night out, we all spend a big portion of our lives in the shower.
 Despite all this time, do you know what type of shower head you have?
 And is it the best kind for your family?

 We’ll be covering the 9 most common types of shower heads and breaking them down into their pros and cons.

-The most common type in Australian homes would have to be wall-mounted.
-Wall-mounted shower heads are exactly as their name suggests, mounted to your bathroom wall.
+The most common type in Australian homes would have to be the wall mounted shower head.
+These are exactly as their name suggests, mounted to your bathroom wall.

 Wall-mounted shower heads are on the affordable end of the price spectrum.
 With fewer moving parts, they’re easy to install and also low maintenance.

-Some wall-mounted types even come with adjustable spray patterns.
+Some fixed shower head types even come with adjustable spray patterns.
 This means you can tailor your shower experience to better suit your preferences.

-Many wall-mounted shower heads also come with an adjustable arm, so people with a range of heights can comfortably use them.
-The only major downside to wall-mounted types is that there aren’t very many styles available.
+Many wall-mounted shower heads also come with adjustable shower arms, so people with a range of heights can comfortably use them.
+The only major downside to wall-mounted types of fixed shower heads is that there aren’t very many styles available.

-Pros: Cost-effective, low maintenance, adjustable water spray and height.
+Pros: Most shower heads are cost-effective, low maintenance, adjustable water spray and height.